It will add value, shade, and beauty to your home. And we guess the oxygen it provides is nice too.

 Game night is soo 1999—all the cool kids are partying at the pond.

 If you live along a pond, organize a “Pond Party” to remove invasive cattails or primrose willows from the shoreline.
 The folks at Hillsborough County’s Adopt-A-Pond program say about three people can clear invasive plants from a half-acre pond in two hours.
 In the same amount of time, a group this size can add native plants like pickerelweed, blue flag iris, golden canna, soft-stem bulrush, and bald cypress to the area.
 Five people can clear a 2-acre pond of duckweed in half a day.
-Check out these videos for inspiration and information.

 Host a Plant Swap